Author Scams and Publishing Companies to Avoid

 The great thing about publishing with major retailers is that it’s almost always free!
 And unless you’re 100% technophobic, you shouldn’t have much of a problem uploading your book to Amazon or Kobo or Apple Books within a few quick minutes.

 There is often value in working with a professional to optimize your blurb and your metadata or perfecting your author bio, but getting your book listed on Amazon is not something you need to pay for.

 Services that will get your book an ISBN

 Getting an International Standard Book Number (or ISBN) is not like joining the Illuminati: you don’t need some special introduction.
-Any author can buy one for $125 through Bowker in the USA or Nielson in the UK: agencies that issue ISBNs and cannot profit from their sale.
+Any author can buy one for $125 through Bowker in the USA or Nielsen in the UK: agencies that issue ISBNs and cannot profit from their sale.

 To be honest, most online retailers use their own identification codes these days.
 If you decide not to get an ISBN, you’ll probably be fine.
 But if you simply must have one, don’t pay more than you need to.